5ayam5/COL334/Notes/lec4.md

 1. Contact-of-last-resort for name servers that cannot resolve names
 2. DNSSEC provides security and management
 3. ICANN (International Corporation for Assigned Names and Numbers) manages root DNS domains
-4. 13 logical root name servers exist which are replicated wrold-wide
+4. 13 logical root name servers exist which are replicated world-wide

 #### Local DNS Name Servers
 1. To prevent the situation of high load on the few root name servers, the query is first sent to the ISP's local DNS server.